mgalgs/make-readme-markdown/README.md

       "Strip elisp comments from line"
       (replace-regexp-in-string "^;+ ?" "" line))

-Or you can use the triple-backtic+lang approach, like so:
+Or you can use the triple-backtic+lang notation, like so:

 ```elisp
 (defun strip-comments (line)